 The researchers noted that technical challenges remained as a result of the low frequency of EBV-positive B cells in patients with autoimmune diseases.

-Conflict of interest declarations can be found in the study.
+Conflict of interest statements can be found in the published study.